 “Millie, do you want to stop?”

 “Mac, he put his fingers in me.
 I was so frightened.
-I thought that he was going to rape, kill, and bury me in the woods.
+I thought he would rape, kill, and bury me in the woods.
 That’s when I felt the electricity, the buzzing sound.
-He froze and, stopped choking me.
+He froze and stopped choking me.

-I felt him being pulled away.
+I felt someone pull him away.
 As I fell to the floor, everything started spinning.
 I don’t remember anything else.”

 “OK, Shelly.
 That’s enough for now.
 Millie, this is Officer Sheila Overton.
 She’s a specialist in sexual assault cases.
 Will you give consent for a forensic examination?”